intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

-Other requests, that often might be initiated by a specific group discussion, such as soliciting comments for a standards track WG Internet Draft, usualy benefit from some level of consensus to be reached in the WG or another appropriate, open mailing list.
+Other requests, that often might be initiated by a specific group discussion, such as soliciting comments for a standards track WG Internet Draft, usually benefit from some level of consensus to be reached in the WG or another appropriate, open mailing list.

-Generally it is recommended to inform the respective group or individuals before transmitting a statement to create early awareness as the recording and sending of the statement must be anounced to the originating group.
+Generally, it is recommended to inform the respective group or individuals before transmitting a statement to create early awareness as the recording and sending of the statement must be announced to the originating group.

 ### Transmitting (references to) documents